-Take in the island's highlights -- on and off road -- on a four-wheel drive adventure.
+Four-wheel drive adventure: Take in the island's highlights -- on and off road -- in a sturdy 4WD.
 The open-air, six-passenger safari vehicle circles the island and ascends several hills for views of the harbor, Faanui Bay and Matira Beach.
 Stops include a WWII naval gun site.
-Devout shoppers will want to visit the studio of a local artist who hand-paints pareos; make sure you request a stop there.
+There may be a chance to visit the studio of a local artist who paints pareos; make sure you request a stop there.
 Bora Bora Tupuna Safari (689-87-71-34-84) has been operating for almost 30 years and is located just off the coastal road about a short walk north of Vaitape town.

 Editor's Note: The ride is very bumpy and may not be suitable for those with back problems.
 Pregnant travelers should not take this tour.

-Shark and ray feeding is an exhilarating way to experience a snorkel trip.
-Passengers don snorkeling equipment (minus flippers) and swim among affectionate stingrays (you are encouraged to kiss them -- that's how sweet they are) and black-tipped sharks (not threatening, and they don't come very close).
-The tour also includes a snorkeling stint in the golden coral banks that surround Bora Bora -- the best snorkeling on the island.
+Shark and ray feeding: This is an exhilarating way to experience a snorkel trip.
+Passengers don snorkeling equipment (minus flippers) and swim among affectionate stingrays (you are encouraged to kiss them) and black-tipped sharks (which are not threatening and do not come very close).
+The tour also includes excellent snorkeling in one of the coral gardens that surround Bora Bora.
 Raanui Tours operates a three-hour trip (689-87-79-43-14).

-If your cruise ship hasn't arranged for a private motu (or island beach on the outskirts of the lagoon), head for Matira Beach, a 15-minute trip by car from the pier at Vaitape.
+Private island picnics: If your cruise ship hasn't arranged for a private motu tour (or island beach on the outskirts of the lagoon), head for Matira Beach, a 15-minute trip by car from the pier at Vaitape.
 Other options include some of the resort beaches (which may offer day passes to cruise passengers that include a meal and beach access); among them are Sofitel Marara Beach Resort (689-40-60-55-00), and the Intercontinental Le Moana Resort (689-40-60-49-00).

-Rent a bike and ride around the entire circumference of the island (it takes three hours on flat, well-paved roads).
+Bicycles: Rent a bike and ride around the entire circumference of the island (it takes about three hours on flat, well-paved roads).
 Just make sure you wear sunscreen and take water.
 There are a few little snack bars along the way and grocery stores called magasins.
 You can rent bikes and e-bikes in Vaitape at the pier.